claucece/torguts/00-overview.md

 The codebase is divided into a few main subdirectories:

-   src/common -- utility functions, not necessarily tor-specific.
+   src/lib -- utility functions, not necessarily tor-specific.

-   src/or -- implements the Tor protocols.
+   src/core/or -- implements the Tor protocols.

-   src/test -- unit and regression tests
+   src/test -- unit and regression tests.

+   src/config -- the configuration files that ship with Tor.

    src/ext -- Code maintained elsewhere that we include in the Tor source distribution.